 (iii) a party need not produce the same electronically stored information in more than one form.

-(c) As provided in K.S.A.
+(c) Nonparties.
+As provided in K.S.A.
 60-245 and 60-245a, and amendments thereto, a nonparty may be compelled to produce documents, electronically stored information and tangible things or to permit an inspection.

 60-237.
 Compelling discovery; failure to comply; sanctions